MadibaGroup/2024-zkFBA/K Drafts/TBD?.md

 Shamir, CRYPTO 1986 — already correctly cited in `~/zk_fba/README.md`'s own reference list).

-**Unverified suggested additions** (flagged to Kimia as NOT yet adopted, per zkpwriting's "never invent a citation" rule — need her confirmation before citing): Plookup 2020, Häbock 2022 shuffle argument (this one IS already named and used in `protocol_constraints.md` §6, so it's a real, minimum-effort citation to pull in, not invented — just need the exact paper title/venue, not yet retrieved), Schwartz-Zippel, Huber/Küsters/ Liedtke/Rausch E-VOTE-ID 2024 (implementation/benchmarking framing),
+**Unverified suggested additions**: Plookup 2020, Häbock 2022 shuffle argument (this one IS already named and used in `protocol_constraints.md` NO. 6, so it's a real, minimum-effort citation to pull in, not invented — just need the exact paper title/venue, not yet retrieved), Schwartz-Zippel, Huber/Küsters/ Liedtke/Rausch E-VOTE-ID 2024 (implementation/benchmarking framing),